Luca Magnino

-Luca Magnino (born 13 August 1997) is an Italian professional footballer who plays as a central midfielder for club Modena.
+Luca Magnino (born 13 August 1997) is an Italian professional footballer who plays as a central midfielder for club Empoli.

 Club career

 He was raised in the youth system of Udinese.
 In early January 2017, he was called up to Udinese's senior team for a Serie A game, but remained on the bench.
 Shortly after, he was loaned to Serie C club Casertana for the rest of the 2016–17 season.

 In July 2017, he moved to Serie C club Feralpisalò, where he played regularly for the next three seasons.

 On 6 February 2020, his hometown club Pordenone announced that Magnino had signed a three-year contract that would become active from the following season.
 He made his Serie B debut for Pordenone on 26 September 2020, starting in a game against Lecce.
 Magnino played regularly during his first season at Pordenone, with his convincing performances eventually gaining him a contract extension until 2025.

 On 24 January 2022, he joined Modena on loan with an option (and a conditional obligation) to buy.

+On 2 February 2026, Magnino moved to Empoli.